-The CA Manager will make the result publicly available on the CA web site with as many details of any deficiency as (s)he consider necessary.
+The CA Manager will make the result publicly available on the CA web site with as many details of any deficiency as (s)he considers necessary.

-2.8 Confidentiality and the Data Protection Act
+2.8 Confidentiality

-The e-Science CA collects a subscriber's full name and e-mail address.
-The subscriber's full name as defined in 3.1.2-3, but NOT e-mail address, is included in the issued personal certificate (server certificates include email address).
+The e-Science CA collects a subscriber's name and e-mail address.
+The subscriber's name as defined in 3.1.2-3, but NOT e-mail address, is included in the issued personal certificate (server certificates include email address).
 No other subscriber's information is collected.
 By making an application for a certificate a Subscriber is deemed to have consented to their personal data being stored and processed, subject to the Data Protection Act 1998.

 Additionally, for RA Managers and Operators, personal contact information is kept by the CA (work telephone number, work address).
-The information kept is generally publicly available from the organisations' web pages.